GPortfolio/GPortfolio/README.md

 - Rename repository name to "{login}.github.io"
 - Console "cd /to/your/project"
 - Console "npm install"
-- Fill out the files with your information + image and stuff: "./src/config.js" and "./src/_base.scss"
+- Fill out the file with your information + image and stuff: "./src/config.js"
 - Console "npm run build"
 - Console "git push -u origin"
 - Wait a few minutes, then open your site: "{login}.github.io"